 Age Demands Action for Rights

-Why we need a convention on the rights of older people
+And once again we called for a UN convention on the rights of older people.

 This year 40 countries took part in the Age Demands Action for Rights campaign, which is held on World Elder Abuse Awareness Day.

 Older people met their governments and decision makers to highlight the discrimination, violence and abuse older people face and to ask them to support a convention.

 Bangladesh: Nearly 40,000 signatures were collected in just over a week!
 These signatures were collected by older campaigners and older people's organisations.

 Slovenia: In Slovenia our partner ZDUS met the Minister of Foreign Affairs who signed the ADA petition in support of a convention.
 Mr Karl Erjavec gave a statement saying that ‘Ageing must be recognised as a global challenge and not as an issue faced only by individual countries alone'.